preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 User Profile Completion
 -------------------------
-In the User Profile Completion feedback e-mails, the following token is supported in Subject:
+In the User Profile Completion feedback emails, the following token is supported in Subject:

 + {{userprofileproperty}}

-In the body of the e-mails, this token is supported:
+In the body of the emails, this token is supported:

 + {{feedback-email}}

 Document Management - Controlled Documents
 --------------------------------------------
-The following tokens are supported in e-mails regarding Controlled Documents:
+The following tokens are supported in emails regarding Controlled Documents:

-**Review Task e-mails**: In these e-mails for Document Management, the following token is supported in Subject:
+**Review Task emails**: In these e-mails for Document Management, the following token is supported in Subject:

 In **ReviewerEmailSubjectTemplate** and **CancelSubjectTemplate**: